HorsesAss.Org

 Drinking Liberally — Seattle

 We meet tonight and every Tuesday at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
-You’ll find us in the back room of the pub or, maybe, out on the back patio.
-We start at 8:00pm.
+You’ll find us in the back room starting about 8:00pm.

 Chapters of Living Liberally are all over the place…if you can’t make it to the Seattle chapter, stop by another chapter near you.